tecnalia-advancedmanufacturing-robotics/phoxi_camera/test/README.md

 * Installed PhoXi Control
 * Installed pytest: sudo apt-get install python-pytest

-Before run of tests set scanner ID or file camera ID in the **interfaces/config.py**, it is needed for connect to camera.
-Default file camera ID for testing is "InstalledExamples-PhoXi-example".
+Before run of tests set ID of real scanner in the **interfaces/config.py** for pytest and in the **gtest/test_phoxi_api_interface.cpp** for unittests, it is needed for connect to camera.
+Default camera ID for testing is file camera "InstalledExamples-PhoXi-example", but is strongly recommended to use real camera for testing purposes.

 ## Compile and run tests